Register as a nurse or midwife if you trained outside the EU/EEA

 If you have trained outside the EU/EEA and are applying to register as a nurse or midwife in the UK, please read our booklet for information about all stages of the process.

 To check that the applicant is capable of practising safely and effectively in the UK, we will assess their qualification, training and experience against our standards.
-We will consider whether the applicant has the necessary post-qualifying practice and experience in each area of nursing or midwifery.
-This must be appropriate for the part of the register for which they are applying.

 Applicants must complete an online self-assessment of their eligibility to apply before beginning the application process.

 There are different fees for different stages of the application process:

 Each professional field of nursing, including adult (general), children’s, learning disabilities, mental health and the midwifery profession, is examined by our test of competence.
 Part one is a multiple choice examination and part two is a practical examination called an OSCE (objective structured clinical examination).

 In the UK, each field of nursing and midwifery is separate and distinct.
 Each requires three years of specialist pre-registration education and practice.
 The test of competence requires extensive preparation and study to make sure you can demonstrate knowledge, understanding and application of professional skills at the right level.
 See below for information on nursing and midwifery pathways, including specific competencies and the exam blueprints: